garrettnorden20/machine-learning-project/index.md

 ### Method: Supervised Learning
-Task: Predict the winner of the match based off the features of the match Train/Test Data: Match data taken from Riot Games' API, with a label of which team won
+Task: Predict the winner of the match based off the features of the match

+Train/Test Data: Match data taken from Riot Games' API, with a label of which team won

+Output: Predict which team will win the match by giving a percentage chance, based on the match data

 Methods: Basic neural net, decision tree, random forest